Our Debt of Gratitude

 Postal address

-or typed in the body of the email.
+Your written story uploaded as an attachment (preferred), or typed in the body of the email.

 The suggested written length is from a paragraph to one or two pages, with a copy of a possible photograph, artwork, or other document that aids the narrative.
 Initially we plan for museum-length shorter versions, but longer versions of stories are welcome in planning for a possible later repository for public access.